LawnGnome/cricket-counter-for-pebble/README.md

 ## Building

 You will need the [Pebble SDK](http://developer.getpebble.com/) installed before building.
-I've only tested the current version against SDK 2.3, although I suspect slightly older versions would also be OK.
+I've only tested the current version against SDK 4.3.

 It's a standard build from here, so: